xXleowXx/gitlab-charts/doc/advanced/geo/index.md

   - Secondary databases only need to be reachable by the secondary application deployments.
   - Support SSL between primary and secondary.
-- The the primary must be reachable via HTTPS by all secondaries.
+- The primary must be reachable via HTTPS by all secondaries.
 Secondaries must be accessible to the primary via HTTPS.

 ## Overview